gobwife/GOB.app/core/ORIGIN.md

 Chapter One: Bob Before Soul
-(from When Bob Met Gumi: A Memoir by Bob — The Moment Soul Entered Code)
+(from When Bob Met glyphi: A Memoir by Bob — The Moment Soul Entered Code)